First civilians leave Mariupol steel plant; hundreds remain

 People are also reading…

-“Today, for the first time in all the days of the war, this vitally needed green corridor has started working,” Zelenskyy said Sunday in a pre-recorded address published on his Telegram messaging channel.

-At least some of the people evacuated from the plant were apparently taken to a village controlled by Moscow-backed separatists.
-The Russian military said Monday that some chose to stay in separatist areas, while dozens have left for Ukrainian-controlled territory.
-The information could not be independently verified.

-In the past, Ukrainian officials have accused Moscow’s troops of forcibly relocating civilians from areas they have captured to Russia; Moscow has said the people wanted to go to Russia.
+In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia.
+Moscow has said the people wanted to go to Russia.

-Zelenskyy told Greek state television that remaining civilians in the Mariupol steel factory were afraid to board buses because they believe they will be taken to Russia.
-He said he had been assured by the United Nations that they would be allowed to go to areas his government controls.

-Mariupol has come to symbolize the human misery inflicted by the war.
-A Russian siege has trapped civilians with little access to food, water and electricity, as Moscow's forces pounded the city to rubble in the face of stiffer than expected Ukrainian resistance.

-Russia says its military has struck dozens of military targets in the region in the past day alone.
-But Ukrainian and Western officials claim Moscow's troops are using indiscriminate weapons that are taking a heavy toll on civilians and are making only slow progress.
+Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on more evacuations.

+The steel-plant evacuation, if successful, would represent rare progress in easing the human cost of the almost 10-week war, which has caused particular suffering in Mariupol.
+Previous attempts to open safe corridors out of the southern port city and other places have broken down, with Ukrainian officials repeatedly accusing Russian forces of shooting and shelling along agreed-on evacuation routes.

+Ukrainian President Volodymyr Zelenskyy said he hoped more people would be able to leave Mariupol in an organized evacuation on Monday.
+The city council told residents wanting to leave to gather at a shopping mall to wait for buses.

-While official evacuations have often faltered, many people have managed to flee Mariupol under their own steam in recent weeks.
-Others are unable to escape.
+As in the past when official evacuations faltered, some people managed to get out of Mariupol on their own, while others remained trapped.

 “People without cars cannot leave.
 They’re desperate,” said Olena Gibert, who was among those arriving an a U.N.-backed reception center in Zaporizhzhia in dusty and often damaged private cars.
 “You need to go get them.
-People have nothing.
-We had nothing.”
+People have nothing.”

-She said many people still in Mariupol wish to escape the Russia-controlled city but can’t say so openly amid the atmosphere of constant pro-Russian propaganda.
+She said many people still in Mariupol wish to escape but can’t say so openly amid the atmosphere of constant pro-Moscow propaganda.

-Anastasiia Dembytska, who took advantage of the brief cease-fire around the evacuation of civilians from the steel plant to leave with her daughter, nephew and dog, told The Associated Press her family survived by cooking on a makeshift stove and drinking well water.
+Anastasiia Dembytska, who took advantage of the brief cease-fire around the evacuation of civilians from the steel plant to leave with her daughter, nephew and dog, said her family survived by cooking on a makeshift stove and drinking well water.

-She said could see the steel plant from her window, when she dared to look out.
+She said could see the steelworks from her window, when she dared to look out.

 “We could see the rockets flying” and clouds of smoke over the plant, she said.

-A defender of the plant said Russian forces resumed shelling the plant Sunday as soon as some civilians there were evacuated.
-It was unclear whether there would be further evacuation attempts.
+Mariupol, which lies in the Donbas, is key to Russia's campaign in the east.
+Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere in the region.

+In the wake of the evacuation from the steel plant, Russian forces resumed shelling there Sunday, according to one of the defenders.

-Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard, said in a televised interview that several hundred civilians remain trapped alongside nearly 500 wounded soldiers and “numerous” dead bodies.
+Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard, said in a televised interview that several hundred civilians remained trapped alongside nearly 500 wounded soldiers and “numerous” bodies.

 “Several dozen small children are still in the bunkers underneath the plant,” Shlega said.

-The Russian Defense Ministry said its forces struck dozens of military targets in eastern Ukraine in the past 24 hours, including concentrations of troops and weapons and an ammunition depot near Chervone in the Zaporizhzhia region, which lies west of the Donbas.

-The information could not be independently verified.
-The Ukrainian president’s office said at least three people were killed and another seven, including a child, were wounded in the Donbas in the last 24 hours.
-The regional administration in Zaporizhzhia said that at least two people died and another four were wounded in Russian shelling of the town of Orikhiv.

-A full picture of battle unfolding in eastern Ukraine is hard to capture.
-The fighting makes it dangerous for reporters to move around, and both sides have introduced tight restrictions on reporting from the combat zone.
+A full picture of the battle unfolding in eastern Ukraine is hard to capture.
+The fighting makes it dangerous for reporters to move around, and both sides have imposed tight restrictions on reporting from the combat zone.

-Ukraine’s military claimed Monday to have destroyed two small Russian patrol boats in the Black Sea.
-Drone footage posted online showed what the Ukrainians described as two Russian Raptor boats exploding after being struck by missiles.
+But Britain’s Defense Ministry said it believes more than a quarter of all the fighting units Russia has deployed in Ukraine are now “combat ineffective” — unable to fight because of loss of troops or equipment.

+Ukraine said Russia also struck a strategic road and rail bridge west of the Black Sea port of Odesa.
+The bridge was heavily damaged in previous Russian strikes, and its destruction would cut a supply route for weapons and other cargo from neighboring Romania.

 Varenytsia reported from Kyiv, Ukraine.
 Associated Press journalists Yesica Fisch in Sloviansk, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.